-corporate risk management Relates to the management of unpredictable events that have adverse consequences for the firm.
+corporate risk management Managing unpredictable events that have adverse consequences for the firm.
 This effort involves reducing the consequences of risk to the point where there would be no significant adverse impact on the firm's financial position.

 corporate valuation model Defines the total value of a company as the value of operations plus the value of nonoperating assets plus the value of growth options.